Sai-Manikanta-Andey/Sai-Manikanta-Andey/README.md

 - 👋 Hi, I’m @Sai-Manikanta-Andey
-- 👀 I’m interested in Search engine optimization and web development
+- 👀 I’m interested in frontend web development
-- 🌱 I’m currently learning SEO and front end web development
+- 🌱 I’m currently learning front end web development
 - 💞️ I’m looking to collaborate on ___
 - 📫 How to reach me ___